LiberTEM/LiberTEM/docs/source/why_python.rst

 developers, but also for many microscopists.

 Its high-level construct allow for fast iteration and prototyping.
-There is an extensive exosystem of packages for scientific computation leveraging existing native libraries.
+There is an extensive ecosystem of packages for scientific computation leveraging existing native libraries.
 Python has good interoperability with low-level languages like C, which means it is well suited as a glue language for existing low-level routines, without introducing inefficiencies such as copies of large buffers on